tm-blount/tb1224/README.md

 2. To run a single set, right-click on the file and choose `run`
 3. To run a single test, right-click th name of the test and choose `run`

+It is also possible to use Swagger, located at `http://localhost:8080/swagger-ui/index.html`.

 # Concerns, Questions, and Looking Forward

 This is, of course, a demo, and therefore has issues that would need to be addressed